 University of California Dissertation-Year Fellowship 2020

 Laura is a sixth year PhD candidate in the Molecular and Cell Biology program.
 She grew up in a small town outside of New York City, which she then moved to for college at New York University.
 In college, she studied both neuroscience and art.
 Her research career began in Dr. Adam Carter’s lab, where she was lucky enough to observe cutting-edge techniques that got her hooked on neuroscience.
 As a BP-ENDURE fellow, she continued to expand her neuroscience research by spending a summer in Dr. Barry Conner’s lab at Brown University, and another summer with Dr. Ronald Holz at the University of Michigan.
 Now at Berkeley, she studies how astrocytes can shape neural circuits during development and how perturbing this role can lead to diseases like autism.
 She has additionally started a project that explores the role of transition metals during neuroinflammation in collaboration with Chris Chang’s lab, in the hopes that at least one of these projects will work out before graduating.
-Outside of lab at Berkeley, Laura is involved with Getting into Graduate School, the McNair Scholars Program, and the MCB Inclusion Leaders.
-Her other non-lab related hobbies include but are not limited to: talking about her pets, reading fantasy novels, pretending to be outdoorsy, and tasting wines to prepare for the vineyard she fantasizes about owning one day.
+Outside of lab at Berkeley, Laura is involved with Getting into Graduate School, the McNair Scholars Program, and the MCB Inclusion Leaders, which are programs that aim to create a more equitable scientific community.
+Her other non-lab related hobbies include but are not limited to: talking about animals, reading fantasy novels, pretending to be outdoorsy, and tasting wines to prepare for the vineyard she fantasizes about owning one day.

 ARCS Scholar 2017